wynessgp/sqa-risk-recreation/docs/bva/domain/GameEngine.md

   - ...
   - The 6th possibility (GAME_OVER)
   - The 0th, 7th possibility (can't set)
+- Player object (Pointer):
+  - Null pointer (can't set, per Martin's suggestions)
+  - A valid pointer
+    - We're mostly concerned about checking the number of armies they currently have
+    - If they try to place too many and drop below 0, we should throw an error.

 Output:
 - function return value: Boolean